RobotDiffuse: Diffusion-Based Motion Planning for Redundant Manipulators with the ROP Obstacle Avoidance Dataset

 However, deploying DM on motion planning faces the following challenges: 1) The U-Net in DM excels at extracting local features but is weak in capturing temporal dependencies.
 2) DM ignores physical world constraints and the unique motion characteristics of each robot.
-Recent attempts~\cite{carvalho2023motion, saha2024edmp} employed physical guidance during DM sampling, have not directly addressed either of these challenges, which will be described in related work.
-This paper proposes a DM-based motion planning approach for redundant manipulators named \textsc{RobotDiffuse}.
+Recent attempts~\cite{carvalho2023motion, saha2024edmp} employed physical guidance during DM sampling but have not directly addressed either of these challenges, which will be described in related work.
+This paper proposes a DM-based motion planning approach for redundant manipulators named RobotDiffuse.
 It describes the physical constraints during training with a well-trained point cloud encoder, accurately capturing obstacles regardless of rotations while filtering out redundant information.
-Then it uses an encoder-only network to replace the U-Net structure in the DM to learn more temporal dependencies for longer motion planning.
-We deploy a Pybullet-based simulator~\cite{panerati2021learning} and generate a large and complex dataset proposed in this paper.
+Then, it uses an encoder-only network to replace the U-Net structure in the DM to learn more temporal dependencies for longer motion planning.
+We deploy a PyBullet-based simulator~\cite{panerati2021learning} and generate a large and complex dataset, Robot-obtalcles-panda (ROP), proposed in this paper.
+Experimental results demonstrate the effectiveness of our approach and the promise of diffusion models in motion planning tasks.
 The contribution is listed below.